 An internal area for employees to refer to frequently asked questions on various departmental topics and to ask new ones that will make them more productive and up-to-date on a matter.

 Both internal and customer surveys are an ideal way to gather feedback and ratings on important topics.
-They enable a healthy cycle of feedback-supported improvements and opens a communication channel between all levels inside an organization.
+Surveys facilitate a healthy cycle of feedback-supported improvements and open a communication channel between all levels inside an organization.

 9) Customer management activities